Skip to Content

 Address: 1500 Harpen St, Milford, IA 51351, United States

+Gull Point State Park is a state park in Iowa, United States, located on West Okoboji Lake in the city of Wahpeton.
 It is the primary state park unit in the Iowa Great Lakes region.
-Two areas of the park were listed as nationally recognized historic districts on the National Register of Historic Places in 1990.
+Two park areas were listed as nationally recognized historic districts on the National Register of Historic Places in 1990.

 Gull Point State Park is one of the best state parks to visit in Iowa because of its location on West Okoboji Lake.
 This park offers many opportunities for outdoor recreation, such as camping, fishing, swimming, and boating.